poursalavati/SOVAP/taxo-tools/Readme.md

 ### Workflow Overview:

 After completing **SOVAP** analysis:

-1. Run one of these scripts to:
+1. Use one of these scripts to:
-   - Retrieve taxonomies to the contigs based on a sorted `IMGVR_all_Sequence_information.tsv` file.
+   - Retrieve taxonomies already assigned to contigs, using a sorted `IMGVR_all_Sequence_information.tsv` file.
-   - Merge taxonomy information with abundance data for further downstream analysis.
+   - Merge retrieved taxonomy information with abundance data to prepare for further downstream analysis.

-2. Use the output files for your subsequent analyses, such as diversity metrics, visualizations, or comparative studies.
+2. The generated output files can then be used for subsequent analyses, including diversity metrics, visualizations, or comparative studies.

 ---

 These tools provide flexibility for users who prefer either **interactive** or **non-interactive** processing and are specifically tailored for use after **SOVAP** has been run.